Crinum lily bulbs… they’re exotic, fragrant, and exciting “bell shaped” flowers, that come with a lovely scent and are related to the Amaryllis plant.

 The flowers are unique and beautiful, but even with the flowers the crinum is a handsome decorative plant which can get very large.

 Because of their size crinum lilies do require more room than the ordinary amaryllis bulbs.
-They are among the most interesting and rewarding of the amaryllis types to grow.
+They are among the most interesting and rewarding of the amaryllis types to grow in a garden.

 Multiple Flowers Together